 Supporting Neurodiversity in the Workplace

-As our understanding of neurodiversity grows, many organizations are recognizing the value of creating neurodiverse-friendly workplaces.
+As our understanding of neurodiversity grows, many organizations recognize the value of creating neurodiverse-friendly workplaces.
 This shift is driven by several factors, including a broader societal move towards inclusivity, the recognition of the unique talents and perspectives that neurodivergent individuals can bring to the workforce, and the realization that diverse teams often lead to increased innovation and problem-solving capabilities.

 Here are some strategies for supporting neurodivergent employees: